charmoniumQ/PROBE/docs/benchmark_suite/README.md

 -->

 While there is little additional programmer-time in using system-level provenance (no user code change), there is a non-trivial implicit overhead in monitoring and recording each computational process.
-Even a minor overhead per I/O operation would become significant when amplified over the tens of thousands of I/O operations that a program might execute per second.
+Even a minor overhead per I/O operation would become significant when amplified over the tens of thousands of I/O operations a program might execute per second.
-Prior publications in system-level provenance usually contains some benchmark programs to evaluate the overhead imposed by the system-level provenance tool.
+Prior publications in system-level provenance usually contain benchmark programs to evaluate the overhead imposed by the system-level provenance tool.
-However, the set of chosen benchmark programs are not consistent from one publication to another, and overhead can be extermely sensitive to the exact choice of benchmark, so these results are totally incomparable between publications.
+However, the set of chosen benchmark programs is inconsistent from one publication to another, and overhead can be sensitive to the exact choice of benchmark, so these results are incomparable between publications.
 Most publications only benchmark their new system against native/no-provenance, so prior work cannot easily establish which system-level provenance tool is the fastest.

 ## Prior work

-Each result of our rapid review (@Tbl:tools) is an obvious prior work on provenance collection in general.
+Each result of our rapid review (@Tbl:tools) is an obvious prior work on provenance collection.
-However, those prior works look at only one or maybe two competing provenance tools at a time.
+However, those priors studies look at only one or two competing provenance tools at a time.
 To the best of our knowledge, there has been no global comparison of provenance tools.
-ProvBench [@liuProvBenchPerformanceProvenance2022] uses 3 provenance collectors (CamFlow, SPADE, and OPUS), but they are solely concerned with the differences betwen representations of provenance, not performance.
+ProvBench [@liuProvBenchPerformanceProvenance2022] uses 3 provenance collectors (CamFlow, SPADE, and OPUS), but they are solely concerned with the differences between representations of provenance, not performance.

 On the other hand, benchmark subsetting is a well-studied area.
-This work mostly follows Yi et al. [@yiEvaluatingBenchmarkSubsetting2006] paper which evaluates subsetting methodologies and determine that dimensionality reduction and clustering is broadly a good strategy.
+This work mostly follows Yi et al.'s publication [@yiEvaluatingBenchmarkSubsetting2006], which evaluates subsetting methodologies and determines that dimensionality reduction and clustering ar broadly good strategies.
 Phansalkar et al. [@phansalkarSubsettingSPECCPU20062007] apply dimensionality reduction and clustering to SPEC CPU benchmarks.

 # Methods

 ## Rapid Review

-We began a rapid review to identify the research state-of-the-art tools for automatic system-level provenance.
+We preformed a rapid review to identify the research state-of-the-art tools for automatic system-level provenance.

 Rapid Reviews are a lighter-weight alternative to systematic literature reviews with a focus on timely feedback for decision-making.
 Schünemann and Moja [@schunemannReviewsRapidRapid2015] show that Rapid Reviews can yield substantially similar results to a systematic literature review, albeit with less detail.